eclipse-che/che-machine-exec/README.md

 ## Test che-machine-exec with help UI on the docker infrastructure

 Run Eclipse CHE.
-You can create new Eclipse CHE workspace with integreated Theia IDE from stack 'Theia IDE on docker'.
-Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)
+You can create new Eclipse CHE workspace with integrated Theia IDE from stack 'Theia IDE on docker'.
+Then you can [test che-machine-exec with help eclipse-che-theia-terminal](#test-che-machine-exec-with-help-eclipse-che-theia-terminal) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)

 # Test che-machine-exec on the local Openshift

-To test che-machine-exec You need deploy Eclipse CHE to the openshift locally.
+To test che-machine-exec you need deploy Eclipse CHE to the openshift locally.
 [Prepare Eclipse CHE to deploy](#prepare-eclipse-che-to-deploy)

-To deploy Eclipse CHE to the local running openshift You can use [ocp.sh sript](https://github.com/eclipse/che/blob/master/deploy/openshift/ocp.sh).
+To deploy Eclipse CHE to the local running openshift you can use [ocp.sh sript](https://github.com/eclipse/che/blob/master/deploy/openshift/ocp.sh).

 Move to the ocp.sh script: